SCIInstitute/ShapeWorks/docs/dev/markdown.md

 ###### on...
 ```

-Links are created by enclosing the text shown for the link in brackets and the link directly adjacent in paranthesis.
-Links to other '#'-indicated sections of the document are formed by using a '#' followed by the lowercase text of the section name separated with dashes.
+Links are created by enclosing the text shown for the link in brackets and the link directly adjacent to parenthesis.
+Links to other '#'-indicated sections of the document are formed using a '#' followed by the lowercase text of the section name separated with dashes.
 For icons, add some additional brackets and a '!'.
 [external site](http://google.com)
 [link text](#local-section-name)
 [![thumbs up](https://66.media.tumblr.com/1f45d6ab69e02479f85ac1c9f1eb4301/tumblr_inline_pkaqpvkvHH1syktzs_540.png)](http://google.com)